NCIOCPL/ebms/migration/README.md

 At this point the new site has been left in maintenance mode.
 When testing these steps on lower tiers it is generally safe to take the site out of maintenance mode.
-To do this using the web interface, perform the following steps (replacing "-stage" with "-qa" or "-dev" if appropriate for the current tier):

-* log onto https://ebms-stage.nci.nih.gov as `admin`
-* navigate to /admin/config/development/maintenance
-* uncheck the "Put site into maintenance mode" box
-* click the "Save configuration" button

-As an alternate method, this can be done from the command line using `drush`.
+This can be done from the command line using `drush`.

 * log onto the web server using ssh
 * `sudo` to the drupal account